-COURSE CONTENT TOPICS COVERED Key Approaches in Psychology Approaches: Bio-psychology, Biological, Behaviourism, Social Learning Theory, Humanism, Cognitive & Psychodynamic.
-Physiological Psychology The genetic basis of behaviour & study of the nervous system Gender Development Explanations for gender development including biological and psychological perspectives.
+COURSE CONTENT TOPICS COVERED Key Approaches in Approaches: Biopsychology, Biological, Behaviourism, Social Learning Theory, Psychology Humanism, Cognitive & Psychodynamic.
+Physiological Psychology The genetic basis of behaviour & study of the nervous system and the brain.
 Research Methods Planning research, experimental & non-experimental methods, representing data, descriptive statistics and ethics.
 Psychopathology Definitions of abnormality, with a focus on anxiety disorders such as OCD & phobias.
-Explanations & treatment of these disorders.
-Social Influence Types of Conformity and explanations for it, explanations of obedience and disobedience.
+Explanations & treatment of these conditions.
+Social Influence Types of Conformity and explanations for it, obedience and disobedience.
 Minority influence and the role of social influence processes in social change.
-Memory Models of memory and explanations of forgetting and eye witness testimony.
+Memory Models of memory and explanations of forgetting and eyewitness testimony.
 Attachment Infant-caregiver interactions, explanations of attachment, the effects of institutionalisation and the influence of attachment on childhood and adult relationships.
 Stress The physiology of stress and stress management.
-Forensic Psychology Measuring crime, explaining criminality and treatment of offenders.
+Forensic Psychology Offender profiling, explaining criminality and treatment of offenders.
 Gender The role of chromosomes and hormones in determining sex and gender.
-Psychological explanations of gender development; atypical gender development and sex-role stereotypes.
-Debates In Psychology Debates: Freewill vs. determinism; nature vs. nurture; holism vs. reductionism; idiographic vs. nomothetic; psychology & science
+Psychological & Biological explanations of gender development; atypical gended development and sex-role stereotypes.
+Debates in Psychology Debates: Freewill vs. determinism; nature-nurture; holism vs. reductionism; idiographic vs. nomothetic; psychology & science